oliveirairis/oliveirairis/README.md

  - 📚Passionate about learning

-My journey as becoming a dev is just beginning, but I already have notions on React Native, Python and JavaScript.👾
+My journey as becoming a dev is just beginning, but I already have notions on React Native, Javascript and Java.👾

 **Reach me out** 👇